Little River boulder water in Great Smoky Mountains Tennessee

 Check NPS rules, USGS 03497300, NWS weather, road/access status, and water temperature.

-Start with the above-Townsend and Little River Road corridor, then match the water to safe flow.
+Start with the above-Townsend and Little River Road area, then match the water to safe flow.

 Yes at safe flows, but boulders are slick and storm rises can make crossings dangerous.